WillChen936/udp-messenger/README.md

 $ make
 ```

-There are 2 executables `server.out` and `client.out` after `make`.
+There will generate 2 executables `server.out` and `client.out` after `make`.
 You need to run the `server.out` first for listening the port, then run `client.out` to send the messages.
 Here is the results below.

 * Server